Are you looking for ways to increase your blog traffic to 30,000 visitors or more per month?

-#7.
-Use forums like Quora: When you go through a popular Q and A based platform like Quora, you’ll see a lot of questions that you can use as long tail keywords.
+6. Use forums like Quora: When you go through a popular Q and A based platform like Quora, you’ll see a lot of questions that you can use keyword research.

 You can actually use their sites to your advantage and most of the times your competitors’ websites might be more popular than yours, and some websites might be less popular.

-That way you will end up having a HUGE list of long tail keyword ideas that you can use to increase your search traffic and also website sales.
+That way you will end up having a HUGE list of keyword ideas that you can use to increase your search traffic and also website sales.

 The first thing you should do is start looking for other websites in your industry using Google search and you can also use social media sites like Facebook, Twitter etc. Create an Excel sheet and enter the URLs of these websites so you can have them all at one place.

-Once you are done with it by listing a considerable number of competitors’ websites, you can begin your long tail keyword research.
+Once you are done with it by listing a considerable number of competitors’ websites, you can begin your keyword research.

-You can use Google analytics to find your top posts and do some quick long tail keyword research to include those keywords within your posts to drive additional traffic from search.
+You can use Google analytics to find your top posts and do some quick keyword research to include those keywords within your posts to drive additional traffic from search.

-Even if you’re using long tail keywords within your content, you still need some backlinks from quality sites, user engagement metrics like social shares, comments and so on to get top rankings on Google.
+Even if you’re using detailed keywords within your content, you still need some backlinks from quality sites, user engagement metrics like social shares, comments and so on to get top rankings on Google.

 So keep working hard and you’ll start seeing the real growth with every Google update.

-FAQs About Getting 30,000 Visitors/Month Using Long Tail Keywords
+FAQs About Getting 30,000 Visitors/Month Using Better Keywords

-Here are some of the important questions around long tail keywords and using long tail SEO strategy to increase your overall website’s search traffic.
+Here are some of the important questions around high performance keywords and using long-tail SEO strategy to increase your overall website’s search traffic.

-Long tail SEO is the most powerful keyword research strategy you can use to get more organic traffic to your websites from search engines like Google.
-Usually in long tail SEO, you’ll be mostly using long tail keywords (with 3 or more words).
+Long-tail SEO is the most powerful keyword research strategy you can use to get more organic traffic to your websites from search engines like Google.
+Usually, in long-tail SEO, you’ll be mostly using descriptive keywords (with 3 or more words).

-For example, “best fitness apps for teens” is a 5 word long tail keyword phrase which is much easier to rank when compared to 2 word keyword phrase like “fitness apps”.
+For example, “best fitness apps for teens” is a 5 word keyword phrase which is much easier to rank when compared to 2 word keyword phrase like “fitness apps”.